Delaware • New Jersey • Pennsylvania

 - Public Hearing Agenda (pdf)

-Items heard included 25 draft dockets for withdrawals, discharges and other projects that could have a substantial effect on the Basin's water resources, all of which are listed below.
-The public was advised to check the Commission's website periodically prior to the hearing date, as items scheduled for hearing may have been postponed if additional time is needed to complete the Commission's review, and items may have been added up to ten days prior to the hearing date.
-In reviewing docket descriptions, the public was also asked to be aware that the details of projects may change during the Commission's review, which is ongoing.
+Items to be heard include 27 26 draft dockets for withdrawals, discharges and other projects that could have a substantial effect on the Basin's water resources, all of which are listed below.
+The public is advised to check the Commission's website periodically prior to the hearing date, as items scheduled for hearing may be postponed if additional time is needed to complete the Commission's review, and items may be added up to ten days prior to the hearing date.
+In reviewing docket descriptions, the public is also asked to be aware that the details of projects may change during the Commission's review, which is ongoing.

 To Attend the Public Hearing +/- Provide Oral Testimony:

-- Click here to register for the Zoom Webinar.
-At this link, you were able to register to attend the public hearing and register to provide testimony on matters scheduled for hearing, if desired.
+- Click here to register for the Pubic Hearing Zoom Webinar (opens in new window).
+At this link, you are able to register to attend the public hearing and register to provide testimony on matters scheduled for hearing, if desired.

-- Watch the livestream on the DRBC's YouTube channel: http://www.youtube.com/user/delrivbasincomm/.
+- Watch the Public Hearing livestream on the DRBC's YouTube channel (opens in new window).

 Please Note:

-- To provide testimony on public hearing items, you must have registered for the Zoom Webinar & noted in your registration that you wish to testify (you cannot provide testimony if watching on YouTube).
+- To provide testimony on public hearing items, you must register for the Zoom Webinar & note in your registration that you wish to testify (you cannot provide testimony if watching on YouTube).

-- To ensure an opportunity to provide testimony, folks were asked to please register by 5 p.m. on August 5, 2025.
+- To ensure an opportunity to provide testimony, please register by 5 p.m. on November 4, 2025.

 - To ensure a smooth connection, please make sure you are using the most up-to-date version of Zoom.
 It is recommended that you do this prior to the scheduled public hearing time.
-For questions related to using the Zoom interface, please visit https://support.zoom.us/hc/en-us for Zoom support.
+For questions related to using the Zoom interface, please check out Zoom support (opens in new window).

 - Use of the Zoom registration interface for both webinar and public testimony registration is subject to change.
 People who register will receive an email confirmation (from Delaware River Basin Commission Meetings <noreply@zoom.us>) when they register; folks will also receive a reminder email on the day of the public hearing that will include the registration details.
 Please check your spam if you do not see this email in your inbox.